dasch-swiss/dsp-api/docs/01-introduction/example-project.md

 The `incunabula` ontology is in the file `incunabula-onto.ttl`, and its data is in the file `incunabula-demo-data.ttl`.
 Both these files are in a standard RDF file format called [Turtle](https://www.w3.org/TR/turtle/).
-The Knora distribution includes sample scripts (in the `webapi/scripts` directory) for importing these files directly into different triplestores.
-If you are starting a new project from scratch, you can adapt these scripts to import your ontology (and any existing RDF data) into your triplestore for use with Knora.
+The DSP-API distribution includes sample scripts (in the `webapi/scripts` directory) for importing these files directly into different triplestores.
+If you are starting a new project from scratch, you can adapt these scripts to import your ontology (and any existing RDF data) into your triplestore for use with DSP-API.

 The syntax of Turtle is fairly simple: it is basically a sequence of triples.
 We will consider some details of Turtle syntax as we go along.